hugojosefson/express-cluster-stability/README.md

 `logger` is a function which takes a level string as argument, and returns a function which logs `message` and any extra arguments to that level.
-The default implementation is shown in this exampe.
+The default implementation is shown in this example.

 ```js
 import os from 'os'